Human rights and labour practices

 Human rights impact assessment

 Sampo Group has conducted a human rights impact assessment to identify and prioritise risks on human rights across its value chain, including its own operations, corporate customers, suppliers, and investments.
 The assessment investigated potential impacts that Sampo Group may directly cause, contribute to, or be linked to through its business relationships.
+The assessment is reviewed and updated regularly.

 Through its supply chains, investee companies, and corporate customers Sampo Group can have an impact on human rights that goes beyond its own operating countries.
 This can, for example, include a risk of forced labour, unhealthy working conditions, or discrimination and harassment, as these risks exist in industries or regions where the suppliers, investee companies and corporate customers operate.
 The impacts may affect workers in the value chain, local communities, consumers, and vulnerable groups such as migrant workers, women, and children.
 As these risks materialise further down the value chain, Sampo Group’s possibilities to limit the impacts is limited.
 In general, these potential impacts within the value chain are more severe in nature in comparison to impacts occurring in Sampo Group’s own operations.